Strengthening Communities and Protecting Forests Amidst a Global Crisis

 Coalition of Indigenous Peoples of Brazil is the umbrella organization representing all indigenous peoples of Brazil.
 Since 2005, APIB has led indigenous peoples’ resistance to policies and programs that threaten rights and lands.
-RFUS partners with APIB on global advocacy, among other work, as part of the Global Alliance of Terrestrial Communities.
+RFUS partners with APIB on global advocacy, among other work, as part of the Global Alliance of Territorial Communities.

 Amerindian Peoples Association is the leading indigenous organization in Guyana.
 APA has active members in over 60 indigenous villages and regional representatives across Guyana, as well as a national secretariat in Georgetown.
 RFUS partners with APA in their efforts to advocate for land rights and expanded titling, national policy change, and to strengthen local and regional indigenous governance institutions.

 South Rupununi District Council is the representative body of the elected Chiefs (“Toshaos”) of the 21 Wapichan communities in southern Guyana.
 RFUS supports SRDC to acquire title to the collective Wapichan area, protecting the headwaters of Guyana’s major rivers, addressing mining threats and securing the border with Brazil.